Day Trips to Bruges and Ghent from Brussels

 Enjoy a full day tour, guided by an expert guide in history.
 Tour Bruges and Ghent, and marvel at these fairytale-like destinations.

-If you are traveling through Brussels, an excellent option to make the most of your Belgian stay is to visit Bruges and Ghent on a guided tour.
+If you are traveling to Brussels, an excellent option to make the most of your Belgian stay is to take a trip to Bruges and Ghent|element=pa-2908::::.
 These two cities are accessible, small and very picturesque, which makes them an ideal day trip.

 You will travel in a comfortable bus with a professional guide to the first stop of the tour: Ghent.
 There you will be able to visit landmarks such as the Cathedral of St. Bavo, the Belfry of more than 90 meters high and the Church of St. Nicholas, among others.
 Then you will continue on to Bruges.
 In this medieval and charming city, you will visit the Bruges Cathedral, the Burg Square and the mythical Lake of Love, ideal to take a thousand pictures.